-Open Space is a broad-based Element that includes those areas of the City encompassing its public spaces, recreational areas, and conservation areas, natural resources, protected species and habitats.
-Open Space also includes addressing the City's Coastal High Hazard Areas (CHHA).
-This Element also includes provisions for the coordination of Open Spaces necessary to create and maintain local and regional systems.
-The City has defined open space as either functional or conservation
+Open Space is a broad-based Element that encompasses the City's public spaces, recreational areas, and conservation areas, natural resources, protected species and habitats.
+Open Space also includes addresses the City's Coastal High Hazard Areas (CHHA).
+This Element also includes provisions for the coordination of open spaces necessary to create and maintain local and regional systems.
+The City has defined open space as either functional or conservation.
+It is important to acknowledge there may be areas of the City that provide both functional and conservation open space activities e.g. walking trails around water retention facilities, and those areas will be further identified as part of the Land Development Code.